IvanBond/Power-Refresh/README.md

 that's all.

-But this is only basics.
-And this not always match to specific needs.
-Some want to run macro before RefreshAll, or instead of RefreshAll they want to refresh several PQ queries in defined order, or run macro after RefreshAll, or something else.
+But this is only basic scenario.
+Some reports require to run macro before RefreshAll, or instead of RefreshAll they want to refresh several PQ queries in defined order, or run macro after RefreshAll, or something else.
 In Self-Service BI area we can find endless number of scenarios.

+Provided solution is flexible enough to manage many scenarios out-of-the-box, just need to tweak parameters, not coding required.
-Having open-source refresher, analysts can adjust it for their needs as they usually know VBA.
+However, having open-source refresher, analysts can adjust it for their needs as they usually know VBA.

 # What additional requirements can we expect?